ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

  during which each such violation continues.
 Any civil  penalty  provided for  by  this chapter may be assessed following a hearing or opportunity to be heard.
- S. 7086--A  29

   § 66.
 Section  71-4103  of  the  environmental  conservation  law,  as amended  by  chapter  608  of  the  laws  of 1993, is amended to read as
  follows:
  § 71-4103.
 Enforcement of article seventy-two.
   Any person who violates any of the provisions of  article  seventy-two of  this  chapter  or  the  regulations  promulgated thereunder shall be liable for a civil penalty of up to one thousand FIVE HUNDRED dollars in addition to any amount assessed as a  penalty  pursuant  to  subdivision five  of  section  72-0201  of  this chapter, except that any person who fails to pay fees required pursuant to section 72-0303 of  this  chapter shall be subject to penalty provisions pursuant to subdivision twelve of section 72-0201 of this chapter.
   §  67.
 Section 71-4303 of the environmental conservation law, as added by chapter 672 of the laws of 1986, is amended to read as follows:
  § 71-4303.
 Violations of article forty of this chapter.
   1. Civil and administrative sanctions.
-Any person who violates any of the provisions of, or who fails to perform any duty imposed by,  article forty  of this chapter or any rule or regulation promulgated thereunder, or any terms or conditions of any certificate or permit issued  pursuant thereto,  or  any  final determination or order of the commissioner made pursuant to this title, shall be liable in the case of a  civil  penalty not  to exceed twenty-five thousand dollars and an additional penalty of not more than twenty-five thousand dollars for  each  day  during  which such  violation  continues,  to be assessed by the commissioner after an opportunity to be heard pursuant to the provisions of section 71-1709 of this article or by a court in any action or proceeding pursuant to  this title,  and,  in  addition thereto such person may by similar process be enjoined from continuing such violation.
+Any person who violates any  of the  provisions of, or who fails to perform any duty imposed by, article forty of this chapter or any rule or regulation promulgated  thereunder, or  any terms or conditions of any certificate or permit issued pursuant thereto, or any final determination or order of  the  commissioner  made pursuant  to  this title, shall be liable in the case of a civil penalty not to exceed [twenty-five] THIRTY-SEVEN thousand FIVE  HUNDRED  dollars and  an additional penalty of not more than [twenty-five thousand] THIR- TY-SEVEN THOUSAND FIVE HUNDRED dollars for each day  during  which  such violation  continues, to be assessed by the commissioner after an oppor- tunity to be heard pursuant to the provisions of section 71-1709 of this article or by a court in any  action  or  proceeding  pursuant  to  this title,  and,  in  addition thereto such person may by similar process be enjoined from continuing such violation.
 In addition, upon the provision of notice stating the grounds for its action and giving  an  opportunity